Commercial Lease: Setting and Revising Rent

 Removal of the three-year review ceiling

 The three-year rent review is in principle capped, i.e. it cannot exceed the change in the commercial rent index (ILC ) or the index of rents for tertiary activities (ILAT).
-However, in certain specific cases, the rent revision is not capped and is therefore fixed according to the rental value.
+However, in some cases, the rent adjustment is not capped: it is then set according to the rental value.

 The landlord may apply for a rent cap in any of the following cases:

-In these cases, the amount of rent may correspond the rental value of the premises.
+In these different cases, the amount of rent may be de-capped and thus correspond to the rental value the premises.

 The rental value of the property takes into account the following:

-- Characteristics of the premises (location, area, standing and layout of the premises...)
+• Characteristics of the room (location, area, standing and layout of rooms, etc.)

 Warning

-The increase in rent following the removal of the ceiling may not exceed, for a year, 10% the rent paid in the previous year.
-It's called rent smoothing.
+The increase in the rent as a result of the removal of the ceiling may not exceed, for a year, 10% the rent paid in the previous year.
+This is called the rent smoothing.

-At the conclusion of the lease, the parties may agree on a sliding scale clause (or indexing clausen), allowing the rent to vary according to a reference index mentioned in the contract.
+At the conclusion of the lease, the parties may agree on a sliding scale clause (or indexing clause), allowing the rent to vary according to a reference index mentioned in the contract.

 The index differs according to the activity carried out:

-- For other activities : the index of rents for tertiary activities (ILAT)
+• For other activities, it is the index of rents for tertiary activities (ILAT)

-The Construction Cost Index (CCI) can also be used for rent indexation under a sliding scale clause.
+The construction cost index (ICC) may also be used for rent indexation under a sliding scale clause.

-The periodicity is freely determined by the parties to the contract, but in practice the rent is often reviewed every year.
+The frequency is freely determined by the parties to the contract.
+In practice, rent reviews often take place every year.

-The rent is revised automatically on expiry of the contract, without the intervention of the owner (called lessor).
+The rent is then revised automatically at the end of the contract, without the intervention of the owner (lessor).

 Protection against excessive rent variation

-That request is being made by registered letter with AR or by act of Commissioner of Justice (formerly act of bailiff).
+This request is made by registered letter with AR or by an act of a commissioner of justice (formerly an act of a bailiff).

 Recipe clause

-The revenue clause (or variable rent clause) is a clause of the commercial lease that provides that the rent varies according to the turnover of the tenant.
+The revenue clause (or variable rent clause) is a clause in the commercial lease that provides that the rent varies according to the turnover of the tenant.

 In addition to a variable part that corresponds to a percentage of the turnover realized by the tenant, the rent often includes a fixed part (called Guaranteed minimum rent).

-This provision is often used for premises located in shopping centers.
+This clause is often used for premises located in shopping centers.

-When the lease expires (after a minimum of 9 years), the tenant benefits from the right to renewal of the commercial lease if he has been in business there for more than 3 years.
+When the commercial lease expires (after a minimum of 9 years), the tenant benefits from the right to renewal of the commercial lease.

-The cap on the renewed rent means that the rent change cannot exceed the change in thequarterly commercial rent index (ILC) or thequarterly index of tertiary activity rents (ILAT).
+The renewed rent cap means that the rent variation may not exceed the variation in thequarterly commercial rent index (ILC) or thequarterly index of tertiary activity rents (ILAT).

 The capping rule applies in the following 2 cases:

-- When the lease is renewed 6 months before the lease expires : this renewal is effected by a leave given by the lessor 6 months before the expiry date, or by a request for renewal made by the lessee 6 months before
+• On renewal of the lease 6 months before the lease expires : this renewal is effected by a leave given by the lessor 6 months before the expiry date, or by a request for renewal made by the lessee 6 months before

-- When the lease continues beyond 9 years tacitly (without the owner or tenant reacting) not to exceed 12 years.
+• When the lease continues beyond 9 years tacitly (i.e. without leave from the owner or request for renewal by the tenant) not exceeding 12 years.

 The parties may decide to exclude the capping of the commercial lease at the time of the conclusion of the lease or its renewal.

 In some cases, the rent for the renewed lease may be set without following the rent cap rule.
-The rent that has been removed from the ceiling is then fixed at the rental value.
+This is called rent not capped.
+The latter is then fixed to the rental value.

 Capping related to the duration of the lease